 Many people talk about reproducible research.

-Stata has been dedicated to it for 40 years.
+Stata has been dedicated to it for over 30 years.

 We constantly add new features; we have even fundamentally changed language elements.
 No matter.
 Stata is the only statistical package with integrated versioning.
 If you wrote a script to perform an analysis in 1985, that same script will still run and still produce the same results today.
 Any dataset you created in 1985, you can read today.
 And the same will be true in 2050.
 Stata will be able to run anything you do today.